aforsyth/regex_extraction/README.md

 `num_negative_turk_matches_to_show`: By default, only positive matches are displayed in localturk for verification.
 Specify a number here to show up to that many negative matches, if needed, for example, to calculate false negatives in matching.

+`ignore_punctuation`: If specified, punctuation characters will be ignored when finding a match.
+E.g. "full code confirmed" would also match "full code (confirmed)" and "full code -- confirmed".
+Note that this option will also ignore punctuation in the entered phrases themselves (e.g. "g-tube" will be considered the same as "gtube").

 ### Localturk usage

 Install localturk from here: https://github.com/danvk/localturk